 However, if you're committed to exploring relatively unproven coins, always research the founders' backgrounds before you jump in.
 This might help you spot potential red flags.
 Ignatova, for example, had a history of frauds and multi-level marketing scams.

-If you choose to buy your crypto on a crypto trading platform instead of a brokerage, choose your exchange carefully, as security features can vary widely.
+If you choose to buy your crypto on a crypto trading platform instead of a traditional trading platform, choose your exchange carefully, as security features can vary widely.

 Consider the example of Canada's largest crypto exchange, QuadrigaCX, whose CEO passed away while traveling in 2018.
 Because only he had the password to the company's cold wallets, customers suddenly found themselves locked out of their investments.